A Guide to Consumption-Based Pricing: Pros, Cons & Best Practices

 How to Determine if Consumption-Based Pricing is Right for Your Business

-Whether adopting a consumption-based pricing model is right for your business may be as simple as looking at your industry, products, services, and competition.
+Deciding whether adopting a consumption-based pricing model is right for your business may be as simple as looking at your industry, products, services, and competition.
 While this pricing strategy isn’t right for every business, here are some questions that can help you determine if you should consider usage-based pricing.

 • Can you accurately and easily break down usage into units?